peternmuller/adreno-gpu-drivers-templates/README.md

 > [!IMPORTANT]
 > Each directory of each template includes its own README file, please read them carefully and delete them when publishing drivers.

+## About GPU Cache Cleaners
+There are two types of GPU cache cleaners included in the release:
+1. Shell script: This script can be run via terminal applications (like [Termux](https://github.com/termux/termux-app)).
+Use the command `su` followed by `sh path/to/script/GPU_Cache_Cleaner.sh`.
+2. Recovery-flashable script: This can be flashed through custom recoveries.

+They both of them perform the same task of clearing shader caches from the following directories:
+- `/data/data`
+- `/data/user_de/*/*/*cache`
+- `/data_mirror/data*/*/*/*`

 ## Support
 - Join my [Telegram chat](https://t.me/PeterSpaceChat) for support with GPU drivers.